GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/ard-expanded-processing-extent.md

 ## BRDF quality issues

-[BRDF](/guides/about/glossary/#brdf) is a solar illumination correction which adjusts reflectance intensity in differing amounts in differing directions.
+[BRDF](/guides/about/glossary/#brdf) is a solar illumination correction that adjusts reflectance intensity in differing amounts in differing directions.
 The light that comes from the Sun, reflects off the Earth and is received by the sensor is adjusted based on viewing/solar angle geometries of MODIS data.

 Sometimes over offshore locations we have found BRDF values to be unphysical.
 We have implemented a BRDF solution over the offshore locations, which masks out data from solar illumination correction where Fvol/Fiso or Fgeo/Fiso > 1.
 This ensures that we do not violate the theoretical definition of these parameters, meaning the values are realistic.